Sterling Silver Dresser Sets

 Sterling silver dresser sets can be polished, repaired, and restored.
 At one time a dresser set would be de riqueur for every ladies dressing table.
 They came in both sterling silver and silverplate manufactured for every price range.
 Now they are all 60 to over 100 years old with dents and wear.
 Repair and restoration of silver dresser sets can be a Pandora's box of problems.

-Replacing the comb in a sterling silver fitter is the easiest restoration.
-The new plastic combs come in a variety of sizes and must be custom fit to the sterling silver fitter.
-The plastic comb has enough extra plastic to be filed for optimal fit.
+Replacing the comb in a sterling silver fitter is a relatively easy restoration.
+The new plastic combs are available in a tortoiseshell colored plastic in a variety of sizes but must be custom fit to the sterling silver fitter for optimal fit.
 Since each sterling silver comb is different this takes time and patience but the results look great.
-If the sterling silver comb holder is splitting along the seam it can be resoldered with silver solder.
+If the sterling silver comb holder is splitting along the seam it can be repaired with silver solder.
 Please don't wait till it comes apart into two pieces.
 Repairing a split in the seam is much easier that trying to put two halves back together.

 Dresser sets often had decorative glass jars with sterling lids.
 Often referred to as powder jars they came in all shapes and sizes in a wide variety of patterns.
 The lids are often dented, creased, crushed suffering a hard life.
 Generally, all the dents can be removed with great skill and patience.
 The dents need to be carefully pushed out from the inside and burnished on the outside.
 Click here to see each of these lids more closely.
 I was able to restore these lids to close to perfection and preserve the gold plating on the inside.